gogetsu4024/Chat-server-java/README.md

 # Chat-server-java  ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")

+This server is used with a javafx app for an instant chat
 ## How it works
 1. associates a thread to every client that connects to it
 2. handles every client in a different thread